databrary/www/datavyu/input/pages/contact/contact.md

 For troubleshooting and technical assistance, please visit the [support forum](/support/).

-# Email
+# General inquiries

-Contact us at info@datavyu.org for more information about Datavyu.
+Contact us at info@datavyu.org or 212-998-5417 for more information about Datavyu.

-# Contact Databrary
+# Databrary

 For other inquiries, [contact the Databrary project](http://databrary.org/contact.html).